Benchmark Data and Evaluation Framework for Intent Discovery Around COVID-19 Vaccine Hesitancy: Experimental Setup

-Next, we present $2$ end-to-end methods.
+We evaluate two end-to-end methods.
 Both methods are highly parameterized, and for fairness we mostly maintain the default settings without using any labeled data for parameter tuning.
-Two attributes make these methods different from those described in Section~\ref{sec:traditional_clustering}: i) They internally map utterances to a \emph{none} cluster; and ii) The number of clusters they output is determined internally, so for comparison purposes we take the top $sqrt(N)$ clusters for evaluation (sorted by size).
+They differ from methods described in Section~\ref{sec:traditional_clustering} in two ways: i) They determine the number of clusters internally, and ii) They map utterances to a \emph{none} cluster as they see fit.
+For comparison purposes, we take the top $sqrt(N)-1$ prevalent clusters for evaluation.
 The rest of the clusters are added to the \emph{none} cluster.

-\textbf{Key Point Analysis (KPA).} We use KPA as provided by the IBM Debater Early Access Program \cite{bar-haim-etal-2021-project}.
-The underlying model of KPA matches utterances with key point candidates.
-Utterances for which no match was found above a pre-determined threshold are placed in a \emph{none} cluster.
-Preliminary experiments has shown KPA is producing too few intents, so as an adjustment for this task we set $limit\_n\_cands$ to false, to remove the limit to the number of key point candidates.
-In addition, we increased the limit on number of potential clusters in the output, which also means removing a minimal cluster size criteria ($n\_top\_kps=1000$).
-The hypothesis is that modifying both these limits will increase the amount and diversity of resulting key points at the expense of run-time.
+\textbf{Key Point Analysis (KPA).} We use KPA as provided by the IBM Debater Academic Early Access Program \cite{bar-haim-etal-2021-project}.
+The underlying model of KPA matches utterances with key point candidates, identified automatically.
+Utterances for which no match was found above a threshold are placed in a \emph{none} cluster.
+Preliminary experiments have shown KPA is producing too few intents, so as an adjustment for this task we: (i) set $limit\_n\_cands=false$ to remove the limit on the number of key point candidates; (ii) set $n\_top\_kps=1000$ to remove the limit on number of clusters in the output, which also implies no minimal cluster size.
+The hypothesis is that (i)+(ii) will increase the amount and diversity of resulting key points at the expense of run-time.
+The KPA service took about $3.5$ hours to complete the analysis.

 \textbf{Radius-based Clustering (RBC).} We approached the authors of \citet{ella-insights} to produce the results for this evaluation.
 As an adjustment, utterances which contain chit-chat and are filtered at the first phase of the algorithm are placed in a \emph{none} cluster.
 The minimal similarity threshold is set to $0.55$.
 As with KPA we do not set a minimum size for clusters.
+RBC took a few minutes to run on a single CPU.